makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ## Paragraph Summary

-MIP39c?-SP# adds Core Unit MT-001: Maker Talent is focused recruiting best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering amazing candidate experience.
+MIP39c?-SP# adds Core Unit MT-001: Maker Talent is focused in recruiting best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering amazing candidate experience.

 ## Specification

-### Motivation
+### Motivation: The Problem

-As MakerDAO and its Core Unit grows, the need of connecting with IT professionals in the blockchain sector becomes an urgent need that has to be solved fast, but with a long term strategy.
+As MakerDAO and its Core Unit grows, the need of connecting with IT professionals in the Blockchain becomes a critical matter that requires both urgent attention and a long term strategy.

-Till now, many Core Units have been growing by using their own resources and network, but this strategy does not scale up.
-If we look at the upcoming challenges in adoption and the fight for the small number of professionals in the sector, the lack of recruitment help can compromise the success of many projects.
+Until now, Core Units have been growing by employing their own resources and personal network, but this strategy is limited as MakerDAO scales up.

+By observing the upcoming challenges for Maker in growth and adoption, and the sttrugle for finding talent within such a small niche, the lack of a recruitment strategy can compromise the success of many of our projects.

-We strongly believe that creating an active community of talented professionals that remain positive about being a Maker contributor will ease the way onboard them when needed and will promote talent as a great place for a developer to start a career.
+We believe that a long term solution to this problem remains on developing and maintaining an active pool of blockchain professionals, that are enthusiastic about the Maker spirit and projects, so we can speed up and facilitate the process of onboarding them when needed.

 ### Core Unit Name | ID